 Leadership models help us to understand what makes leaders act the way they do.
-The ideal is not to lock yourself in to a type of behavior discussed in the model, but to realize that every situation calls for a different approach or behavior to be taken.
-Two models will be discussed, the Four Framework Approach and the Managerial Grid.
+The ideal is not to lock yourself into a type of behavior discussed in the model, but to realize that every situation calls for a different approach or behavior to be taken.
+Two models will be discussed, Managerial Grid and the Four Framework Approach.

 - Authoritarian — strong on tasks, weak on people skills